 -

-You can choose to filter the events that are uploaded to S3 bucket.
-For example, only upload IPS events for your account to the S3 bucket.
-The default setting is no filter and all events are uploaded to the S3 bucket.
+You can filter the events that are uploaded to the S3 bucket by event type or subtype.
+For example, you can upload only IPS events for your account.
+By default, no filter is applied, and all events are uploaded to the S3 bucket.

 To add an AWS S3 bucket integration to upload events for your account: